 IR grade fused Silica has a reduced amount of OH- ions as compared to other grades of Silica, and this provides a higher transmission in NIR wavelength ranges.
 Fused silica offers consistent, repeatable performance and a low thermal expansion coefficient.
 IR material is more expensive to produce than UV-grade fused Silica but is still more budget-friendly than other options.

-We are able to customize IR lenses, windows, filters, and other optical components to meet the requirements of your application, and our design team can work with you as you go from prototype stage to production.
+We are able to customize Infrared (IR) Optics such as IR lenses, windows, filters, and other optical components to meet the requirements of your application, and our design team can work with you as you go from prototype stage to production.
 Our wide range of choice in substrates and optical coatings, coupled with state of the art machinery and metrology lab, ensure that your device will be fitted with the highest quality optics.